 Graduate Program Coordinator

-The MSCE degree is for those who have completed an undergraduate degree in civil engineering and plan to continue with their professional training; the College-wide MSE degree is for other engineering graduates who wish to do graduate work in civil and environmental engineering; and the College-wide MS degree is for those whose bachelor's degree is not in engineering, but who desire to apply their training in science to the solution of problems in some specific sector related to civil and environmental engineering.
-The non-engineer may be required to take additional course work to obtain an MSE degree.
+The MSCE degree is for those who have completed an undergraduate degree in civil engineering and plan to continue with their professional training.
+Students who do no have an undergraduate engineering degree may be required to take additional course work to obtain an MSE degree.

-Graduate work is offered in most fields of civil and environmental engineering, including transportation and construction engineering; geotechnical engineering; structural engineering and mechanics; environmental engineering; and water resources, hydrology, and environmental fluid mechanics.
+Graduate work is offered in most fields of civil and environmental engineering, including transportation and construction engineering; geotechnical engineering; structural engineering and mechanics; environmental engineering; and hydrology and hydrodynamics.

 Graduate Online Programs: